o2r-project/erc-spec/docs/spec/index.md

 + `author` Contains a list of author related information.
 + `author.affiliation` A list of institutions, organizations or other groups that the creator of the asset is associated with.
 + `author.name` The name of the human individual, institution, organization, machine or other entity that acts as creator of the asset.
-+ `author.orcid` the ORCid of the creator of the asset.
++ `author.orcid` The ORCid of the creator of the asset.
 + `community` Indicates belonging to a scientific community, e.g. on a repositoy platform.
 + `depends` A block for each entity that the software is dependent on for execution.
 + `depends.identifier` An identifying name for the depending package.